2022 International Writing Program (IWP) Fall Residency

-Please email application package with a subject line “2020 International Writing Program” to TbilisiExchanges@state.gov
+Please email the application package with the subject line “2022 Iowa Writing Program” to TbilisiExchanges@state.gov

-The U.S. Embassy in Tbilisi is pleased to announce call for applications for the International Writing Program (IWP) Fall Residency.
-The Residency in Iowa City will take place from August 30 to November 17, 2020 (dates may be subject to adjustments).
+The U.S. Embassy in Tbilisi is pleased to announce a call for applications for the International Writing Program (IWP) Fall Residency.

 The International Writing Program (IWP) is an internationally known annual forum at the University of Iowa, which brings together emerging literary figures from around the world for a 12-week writer-in-residency program.
 The IWP Fall Residency brings together globally recognized writers and up-and-coming literary creators in all genres for a multicultural exchange designed to help participants hone their writing skills, participate in group projects, teach, and collaborate on in-depth outreach events with U.S. communities, organizations, and businesses.

 Participants in the IWP Fall Residency will spend 12 weeks in Iowa City presenting their work to local audiences, working with students, and attending and teaching classes.
 The program will enable participants to present their countries’ literature to U.S. audiences and to learn more about U.S. society and culture at the same time.
 Additionally, participants will develop their professional skills, become familiar with the U.S. publishing industry, and experience U.S. volunteerism and its central role in American society.
 Further details about the program are available on the IWP website: http://iwp.uiowa.edu/.

 The IWP Fall Residency aims to bring together established writers who have achieved literary distinction in their own countries, while uplifting emerging literary figures of notable talent.
 Fiction and literary non-fiction writers, bloggers, film/television screenwriters, playwrights, and poets are all eligible for nomination.